Though the route uses B roads they are of the white-line-down-the-centre variety with fast traffic but not excessively busy.

 Suitable Bikes:

 Any, though bare in mind the distance and pace.
-A heavy eBike might not be suitable for the foot ferry so check, and eBikes aren't permitted on London Underground or London Overground trains.
+A heavy eBike will not be suitable for the foot ferry.
+Check if you have a lighter eBike.
+Also, eBikes aren't permitted on London Underground or London Overground trains.

 Surface: